Sony A7S vs Canon T7i

 Review summary: Sony A7S vs Canon T7i

-Reasons to prefer the Sony Alpha A7S:
+Advantages of the Sony Alpha A7S:

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - More framing info: Has an electronic viewfinder that displays shooting data.